 Researchers in a new study say the removal may increase the risk of certain ailments, but other experts aren’t so sure.

-The findings from the Danish researchers were published in the Journal of the American Medical Association (JAMA).
+The findings from the Danish researchers were published in the

 The authors say data suggests that tonsillectomies and adenoidectomies in children may increase the rate of upper respiratory infections and asthma they experience when they become adults.

 The researchers used the data of roughly 1.2 million children.
 Within that group, about 17,500 had undergone adenoidectomies, nearly 12,000 had tonsillectomies, and more than 31,000 had both surgeries.

 The children in the study were born between 1979 and 1999, and the researchers followed their health for approximately 30 years.

 The data was culled from Denmark’s birth registry and national healthcare records system, not personal medical files.